digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

 It is recommended that your database is frequently backed up so that the data can be restored in case of a disaster.

-In the case of a restore, a participant can replay missing data from the domain as long as the domain's backup is more recent than that of the participant's.
+In the case of a restore, a participant can replay missing data from the sync domain as long as the sync domain's backup is more recent than that of the participant's.

 .. todo::
-  #. `Ability to recover from partial data loss on a domain <https://github.com/DACH-NY/canton/issues/4839>`_.
+  #. `Ability to recover from partial data loss on a sync domain <https://github.com/DACH-NY/canton/issues/4839>`_.

 Order of Backups
 ~~~~~~~~~~~~~~~~